jeffkreeftmeijer/herbivore_carnivore/slides.md

 <pre>$ bundle exec rspec spec</pre>
 <br/>
 <pre>
-  1) Todos In order not to forget things I still need to do As a user
+  1) Todos In order to remember things I still need to do As a user
   I want to have a manageable list of todos Add a new todo
 </pre>